ton-hue/tonhue.github.io/index.md

 * Email: exp61964@outlook.com

-This website contains projects and skills to showcase knowledge in data analysis/science.
+This website contains projects and skills to showcase knowledge in data subjects.

 -----